antifuchs/weblog/content/post/2023-11-16-neat-patterns-for-github-merge-queues.md

   # ...
   can_merge:
     needs: [tests, lints]
-    "runs-on": "ubuntu-latest"
+    runs-on: "ubuntu-latest"
     steps:
-    - "name": "yay"
+    - name: yay
-      "run": "echo success"
+      run: |
+        echo success
 ```

 This feels too easy.
-If you didn't notice the comment, you might have glanced at the scroll bar and notices that there's a lot of article left to go.
-And you're right.
+If you didn't notice the comment, you might have glanced at the scroll bar and noticed that there's a lot of article left to go.
+Yes.
 Of course there's a catch.

 GitHub Actions that have a skipped action on their "needs" list are skipped in turn.
 This isn't so bad if "tests" passes but "lints" gets skipped.
 But if "tests" fails, your job will be skipped, which counts as a successful status!
 You can add `if: always()` to the job - but then the above job will also run (and pass!) even if any of its dependencies have failed.
 All that would be a massive violation of the "not rocket science" principle of having a code repo that always passes tests.
 Oops!